seanhulseman/Ames-Housing-Price-Prediction/README.md

 ## Dataset

-The dataset used in this project over 81 columns describing 2051 sales of residential properties in Ames, Iowa.
-The original dataset has been augmented through feature engineering, with additional features created or transformed to improve the predictive power of the models.
+The training dataset used in this project over 81 columns describing 2051 sales of residential properties in Ames, Iowa.
+Unlabeled test data is for submitting predictions to Kaggle

 **Features**: